ASWIN-PALAYAD/ASWIN-PALAYAD/README.md

 ------------------------

 I'm a Self Learning Tech enthusiast.
-Exploring the latest technology in Mobile App Development.
+Exploring the latest technology in Full stack web App Development.
 After completing my graduation.
-I'm currently working on my first project in Flutter.
+I'm currently working on my first project in React.

 * 🌍  I'm based in Kerala
 * 🖥️  See my portfolio at